tursodatabase/libsql/docs/HRANA_SPEC.md

 These types exactly correspond to SQLite types.
 In the future, the protocol might be extended with more types for compatibility with Postgres.

+### Ordering

+The protocol allows the server to reorder the responses: it is not necessary to send the responses in the same order as the requests.
+However, the server must process requests related to a single stream id in order.

+For example, this means that a client can send an `open_stream` request immediately followed by a batch of `execute` requests on that stream and the server will always process them in correct order.